-LONG BEACH — Pat Manuel is the first boxer in U.S. history to fight as a woman and later as a man.
+LONG BEACH — Patricio Manuel is the first boxer in U.S. history to fight as a woman and later as a man.

 The 32-year-old Long Beach resident has competed in boxing tournaments since he was a high school student, but ended his career fighting as a woman boxer during the 2012 Olympic Trials.